Community Health Assessment: Finding the Information You Need

 - Identify other useful state and national websites that provide relevant data and information for community assessment purposes.

-Continuing education credits are available until March 2014.
+Continuing education credits will be available until March 2014.

 The planners and presenters do not have any financial arrangements or affiliations with any commercial entities whose products, research or services may be discussed in this activity.